paduagroup/clandpol/README.md

 In some cases it may be useful to scale sigma LJ values to adjust density, and this can be enabled with the `-s` option (which applies a default value of 0.985).

-    scaleLJ.py [...] -s                   - scale all fragments' sigma by 0.985
-    scaleLJ.py [...] -s 0.9               - scale all fragments' sigma by a user-defined value
-    scaleLJ.py [...] -s c2c1im c4h10      - scale the specified fragments' sigma by 0.985
+    scaleLJ [...] -s                   - scale all fragments' sigma by 0.985 scaleLJ [...] -s 0.9               - scale all fragments' sigma by a user-defined value scaleLJ [...] -s c2c1im c4h10      - scale the specified fragments' sigma by 0.985
-    scaleLJ.py [...] -s 0.9 c2c1im c4h10  - scale the specified fragments' sigma by a user-defined value
+    scaleLJ [...] -s 0.9 c2c1im c4h10  - scale the specified fragments' sigma by a user-defined value

 Finally, `fragment.inp` is a small input file that identifies the atomic types corresponding to each fragment, and should be prepared by the user for each system: